Ahtenus/minecraft-init/readme.markdown

 Setup
 =====

-1. Move or symlink the script to `/etc/init.d/minecraft`, set the required premissions and update rc.d.
+1. Symlink the script to `/etc/init.d/minecraft`, set the required premissions and update rc.d.

 		chmod 755 /etc/init.d/minecraft
 		update-rc.d minecraft defaults

-2. Mount a ramdisk or use the one already mounted at `/dev/shm/`
+2. Edit the variables in config.example to your needs and rename it to config (leaving it in the same folder as the original minecraft script)

 3. Move your worlds to the folder specified by `WORLDSTORAGE`